mediacloud/rss-fetcher/README.md

 7. Run `alembic upgrade head` to initialize database.
 8. `cp .env.template .env` (little or no editing should be needed)

+* mypy.sh will install mypy (and necessary types library & autopep8) and run type checking.
+* autopep.sh will normalize code format

-Shell script autopep8.sh will run autopep8 on all .py files, and mypy.sh will run type checking.
-BOTH should be run before merging to main (or submitting a pull request).
+*BOTH should be run before merging to main (or submitting a pull request).*

 Running
 -------

 Various scripts run each separate component:
  * `python -m scripts.import_feeds my-feeds.csv`: Use this to import from a CSV dump of feeds (a one-time operation)
- * `run-fetch-rss-feeds.sh --loop 5`: Runs continuously, adding ready feeds to work queue.
- * `run-rss-workers.sh`: Start a single worker process servicing the work queue.
+ * `run-fetch-rss-feeds.sh`: Start fetcher (leader and worker processes)
+ * `run-server.sh`: Run API server
  * `run-gen-daily-story-rss.sh`: Generate the daily files of URLs found on each day (run nightly)
  * `python -m scripts.db_archive`: archive and trim fetch_events and stories tables (run nightly)